wcDogg/synology/lockdown.md

 443 TCP 192.168.1.209 7243
 ```

+## Test

+Once the NAS firewall rules are disabled and the router forwards to NGINX, ensure you still have HTTPS access to all of your subdomains.

 ## Cloudflare: Proxy Router IP

-Once you have HTTPS access to all of your subdomains, it's time to hide your router's public IP address by enabling Cloudflare's proxy.

-Before starting, do a [domain lookup](https://mxtoolbox.com/DNSLookup.aspx) for your site.com - note it shows your router's IP address.
+Do a [domain lookup](https://mxtoolbox.com/DNSLookup.aspx) for your site.com - note it shows your router's IP address.

 1. Log in to Cloudflare
 2. Left menu > Websites > site.com